mlund/ultimate64/README.md

 # Installation

-Currently no binaries are provided and you need to first install [Rust](https://www.rust-lang.org/tools/install).
-Then compile and install with:
+Currently no binaries are provided and you need to first install [Rust](https://www.rust-lang.org/tools/install), then compile and install with:

 ~~~ bash
 cargo install ultimate64